SwathiShettyJ/ecommerce/README.md

 ### Details of Automation:

-The UI picked for automation is similar to the requirement mentioned for Storefront Single-Page App assignment.

 ### Assignment Details

-Using React\*, create a single-page app which renders a mock storefront that matches the provided screenshots, using the supplied JSON and media files.
-The `products.json` file should be accessed asynchronously by making a GET request to `'/products.json'`

--   The storefront consists of three main screens: a category list page, a product details page, and a cart page (plus cart popup).
-More details are provided below.
 -   Clicking the Add to Cart button on a product tile or on the product detail page should add the item to the cart dynamically.
 -   Attempting to add a duplicate item to the cart should instead increment the